 With her eight peaks above 8000 meters, Nepal is on the focus with outstanding achievements in the world of peak climbing expeditions.
 Peak climbing is the next step beyond trekking, before scaling the 8000-meter peaks.
 In Nepal, there are 18 peaks ranging above 5600M.
-Since 1978 peak climbing is under the control and management of Nepal Mountaineering Association (NMA), who is the authorized organization to issue trekking peaks climbing permits.
-To obtain Mountaineering permit you should apply through a trekking agency & you should have climbing guide otherwise permit is not issued.
+Since 1978 peak climbing is under the control and management of the Nepal Mountaineering Association (NMA), which is the authorized organization to issue trekking peak climbing permits.
+To obtain a Mountaineering permit you should apply through a trekking agency & you should have a climbing guide otherwise permit is not issued.